 6. Skip The Champagne

 Toasts of Champagne seems too stuffy?
 Try your favorite drink or have a signature cocktail for the toast.
 If you are keeping your wedding day dry, that works too.
 You could have an assortment of teas for the guests for toast.
 It is your day, you get to decide what will make it special.

 7. Courthouse Ceremony

 This is probably the most economical and quickest option.
-You will need two witnesses, but can get married at the courthouse.
+You will need two witnesses but can get married at the courthouse.
 This low frill option can still be made special.
-Afterwards you can go out to eat with your friends and family at your favorite restaurant.
+Afterward you can go out to eat with your friends and family at your favorite restaurant.